 A recruiter I know also told me that these pesky habits can ruin your consideration during a job interview.
 Employers want confident candidates.
 Eliminate these habits to boost your confidence.
 There’s no need to discount a compliment and you are never "just" anything.
 You are far greater that you think.

-Craig Nielson serves as a Professional Coach, Speaker and Educator helping women who feel insecure with self doubt to becoming fully empowered with self confidence.
-Learn more and get a free consultation at myinternalimage.com
+Craig Nielson serves as a Professional Coach, Speaker and Educator helping women who feel insecure with self-doubt to becoming fully empowered with self-confidence.
+Learn more and get a free consultation and e-book at www.myinternalimage.com.

 This article was originally published at Bliss Babe.
 Reprinted with permission from the author.